 In some cases, you also might be confronted with rather private questions such as about your marital status and about family.
 The Chinese are very family-oriented, so don’t feel embarrassed when people ask you rather private questions, it’s just small talk.
 Sometimes, especially in business surroundings, people also might ask you about your salary, which is quite normal in China.
-Here you can escape (if you don’t want to tell the truth) by telling some fictional figure, or when telling the truth and your counterpart’s eyebrows rise, you explain how expensive the life in Europe is.
+Here you can escape (if you don’t want to tell the truth) by telling some fictional figure, or when telling the truth and your counterpart’s eyebrows rise, you explain how expensive life in Europe is.

 Avoid these topics

-Topics which should be avoided at all costs are all politically related such as the Cultural Revolution, critics against the system or chairman Mao, the Tibet and Taiwan question, human rights or how to treat animals.
+Topics that should be avoided at all costs are all politically related such as the Cultural Revolution, critics against the system or chairman Mao, the Tibet and Taiwan question, human rights or how to treat animals.
 If you want to have answers to these questions you might do it through your guide.
 Do not overload your guide with too many hard questions in the beginning though.
 Tactically it is wise to hide these questions in some compliments and be as subtle as possible (see also the chapter about “face”).
 Please note that young Chinese (below 30) are more open to discussing critical topics than people above 30.

 Please also note that Chinese people tend to touch you.
 This is not a sign of homosexuality but just a sign of sympathy.
 In such a situation, when you feel uncomfortable, don’t react in a rude or harsh way; just try to escape the contact by elegant means.
 Mostly a hearty fit of coughing does the trick (SARS is still in Chinese people’s mind).